Collagen, hair loss & thin hair

 Traumatic alopecia

 Traumatic alopecia causes the hair to fall out as a result of hair styling.
-Hair can break off after using a hair dryer, straightener, or the use of certain chemicals used in coloring, etc.
+The hair may break off after using a hair dryer, straightener, or the use of certain chemicals used in dyeing, etc.

 What health conditions can cause hair loss?